dmfxyz/murky/README.md

 assertTrue(verified);
 ```

-### Notes
-* `Xorkle.sol` is implemented as a XOR tree.
-This allows for greater gas efficiency: hashes are calculated on 32 bytes instead of 64; it is agnostic of sibling order so there is less lt/gt branching.
-Note that XOR trees are not appropriate for all use-cases*.

-* `Merkle.sol` is implemented using concatenation and thus is a generic merkle tree.
-It's less efficient, but is compatible with [OpenZeppelin's Prover](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) and other implementations.
-Use this one if you aren't sure.
-Compatiblity with OZ Prover is implemented as a fuzz test.

 ### Script
 `Merkle.s.sol` is implemented using `forge-std` for quick and simple interaction with the core contracts.
 The script reads from `script/target/input.json`, generates merkle proof using `Merkle.sol` and then outputs at `script/target/output.json`.